cspetterson/personal/_posts/2020-01-21-nested-forms.markdown

 It's important to remember that the form needs a new name.
 You might notice that our original form was named `|form|` but out new form is called `|talks_form|`.

 We're not out of the woods just yet.
-We need to update one more thing - our controller.
+We still need to update a couple of things;

 With a nested form like this, we need to build the object that will be used - much in the same way we do for a #new action (eg; `@talk = Talk.new`)